Do you know what day it is?

 Image via Business Insider

 What’s better than going to the polls?
 Going to the polls with a friend!
-Instead of a usual happy hour or coffee date, ask a friend if she’d like to go vote together.
+Instead of your usual socially distanced catch up over an alfresco glass of wine or walk in the park, ask a friend if they’d like to go vote together.
 And you can catch up during, before, or after!

 Build in a reward

-I don’t know about you, but I love a good excuse to reward myself. 😂After you vote, treat yourself to a delicious latte, matcha, or cocktail!
-Why not?
-You could’ve EASILY sat at home, but you didn’t!
-That deserves a reward!
+I don’t know about you, but I love a good excuse to reward myself. 😂 After you vote, treat yourself to a delicious latte, matcha, cocktail, ice cream–whatever!
+Voting is the single most productive thing you can do in 2020–you deserve it!

 Bring a cheat sheet